 George is an unending and evolving fountain of online knowledge.
 His generosity when it comes to sharing his extensive knowledge is second to none.
 It amazes me how much he discovers and gets done.

-I generally work out of London and my home in Spain, although I'm just as happy working on-site with clients and contacts.
+I generally work out of the UK's East Midlands and London, although I'm just as happy working on-site with clients around the world.